-The Banking loan portfolio is match-funded by Treasury in terms of currency, so for loan facilities extended in currencies other than the euro the foreign exchange risk is hedged by Treasury.
+The Bank's policy is that the Banking loan portfolio is match-funded by Treasury in terms of currency, so for loan facilities extended in currencies other than the euro the foreign exchange risk is hedged by Treasury.
 Likewise, interest rate risk to which the Banking loan portfolio would normally be exposed is managed through the Treasury portfolio.
-As such there is minimal residual foreign exchange or interest rate risk present in the Banking loan portfolio.
+As such it is intended that there is minimal residual foreign exchange or interest rate risk present in the Banking loan portfolio.